-Missy Elliott is set to receive the Michael Jackson Video Vanguard Award at the 2019 MTV VMAs, and will perform live at the award show for the first time since 2003.
+Rapper, producer and songwriter Missy Elliott will receive MTV’s Michael Jackson Video Vanguard Award on Aug.
+26 at the 2019 VMAs, Variety has learned exclusively.
+She will perform live at the awards show for the first time in 16 years.

-“Missy’s impact on the music landscape is indelible,” said Bruce Gillmer, head of music and music talent at Viacom and the co-brand head of MTV International.
+“Missy’s impact on the music landscape is indelible,” said Bruce Gillmer, MTV Intl. co-brand head and Viacom music and music talent head.
 “Her creative vision across production, performance and songwriting is unmatched.”